University of Edinburgh

 Shortlisting

 Members of the academic programme team and clinical psychologists from the NHS Board areas participate in the short-listing process using anonymised application forms and answers to the additional questions.
 All decisions regarding screening, shortlisting and inviting to interview are made with the applicant’s identity concealed from the shortlisting panel.
 Usually about 110 candidates are invited for the interviews.
-Candidates who are not offered an interview place will be provided feedback about which element(s) of the shortlisting process lead to their application being unsuccessful.
-Due to the numbers of candidates, we cannot provide any further more detailed feedback.
-There are a variety of essential minimum criteria across all aspects of shortlisting.
+Candidates who are not offered an interview place will be provided feedback about which element(s) of the shortlisting process led to their application being unsuccessful.
+Due to the numbers of candidates, we cannot provide any more detailed feedback.
+There are essential minimum criteria at each stage of our selection, including at shortlisting.

 Interview stages